-Caveat Emptor: the property is not yours with the seller’s acceptance of your verbal offer.
-The seller is within his or her right to accept another offer or come back to you with a higher price.
-The property is not legally the purchaser’s until the paperwork is signed by both parties, i.e. the buyer and the seller aka vendor.
+Caveat Emptor: you need to know that the property is not yours with the seller’s acceptance of your verbal offer.
+The seller has the right to hold off signing your sales contract.
+While they have your warranty, they can accept another offer or return it to you at a higher price.
+The property is not legally the purchaser’s until both parties sign the paperwork, i.e. the buyer and the seller, aka vendor.

 Why do we believe the deal is done with verbal acceptance?
-Well, from an early age we’re taught to believe everyone has the integrity to act on their words, hence the popularity of the idiom: ‘my word is my bond‘.
-It is not until we’re older do we realise not everyone lives by the same etiquette.
+From an early age, we believe everyone has the integrity to act on their words, hence the popularity of the idiom: ‘My word is my bond‘.
+But, unfortunately, it is not until we’re older do we realise not everyone lives by the same etiquette.

-Gazumping is actually legal even if your verbal offer was accepted and the seller agrees to the conditions they can get out of it.
-When this happens to you it not only cheats you out of a house purchase, but it can also waste a lot of money in terms of fees for the building inspection, conveyancing and so on.
+Gazumping is legal.
+Even when your verbal offer is accepted, the seller can accept another offer.
+When this happens to you, it not only cheats you out of a house purchase but can also waste a lot of money in terms of fees for the building inspection, conveyancing and so on.

-When it comes to large sums of money, integrity is often forsaken for financial gain and the seller’s conscious is clear due to the legality of the action of gazumping.
+When it comes to large sums of money, integrity is often forsaken for financial gain, and the seller’s conscience is apparent due to the legality of the action of gazumping.

-There are some great ways to put yourself in the best possible position to get the property you desire.
+There are great ways to put yourself in the best possible position to get the desired property.
 To help you out, we’ve put together some tips on how you can avoid being gazumped.

-- Ask the seller to take the property off the market once you’ve reached a deal so that the chance of being gazumped lowers.
+- Ask the seller to take the property off the market once you’ve reached a deal so there’s less chance of being gazumped.

 - Insure yourself from gazumping by taking out home buyer protection insurance so that, if someone does gazump you, you can at least claim back some of the costs involved.